SFCo. provides complete custom framing service

 As much as the materials you use matter, true preservation framing is more about what you do with them.
-While I provide u.v.-filtering and anti-reflective glass and acrylic and use only acid and lignin-free matting and backing, it’s more important that I’m skilled in the proper handling of valuable artwork and employ contemporary preservation framing techniques.
+While I provide u.v.-filtering and anti-reflective glass and acrylic and use only acid and lignin-free matting and backing, what’s more important is my skill in the proper handling of valuable artwork and use of contemporary preservation framing techniques.
 I am a Certified Picture Framer (C.P.F.) accredited by the Professional Picture Framer’s Association by passing a rigorous exam covering all aspects of caring for artwork including the selection of framing materials and the techniques needed for fully-reversible preservation framing.
 Since scientific knowledge and best practices are ever evolving, I stay up to date with recertification courses (latest in April of 2022) to make sure my knowledge is always current.
 Additionally, I know how to recognize damage that calls for conservation work and partner with professional conservators to address those problems for you.
-In summary, SFCo. provides personal and individualized attention, no-nonsense design, and framing of unsurpassed beauty, things I set out to offer when I built this frame-making studio unusual in the industry and unique in Southern Arizona.
+In summary, Stafford Framing Company provides personal and individualized attention, no-nonsense design, and framing of unsurpassed beauty, things I set out to offer when I started this frame-making workshop, unusual in the industry and unique in Southern Arizona.

 Frequently asked questions

 Who are my customers?

 I work directly for individuals like you who are looking for honest, made-to-last frames to protect, enhance and honor their most treasured pictures.
 Whether they’re artists, serious collectors or just individuals who simply appreciate the things they look at every day, my customers care deeply about the pictures they live with, and seek a refreshing alternative to conventional frame shops.
 People come to me because they appreciate, too, the art of the frame and how it reflects the care they feel for their pictures.
 Also, they understand that the connecting link the frame provides between the picture and the space it will hang in is critical to creating a unified and harmonious decor.
-While we’ve made a specialty of framing for the traditional Tucson home (Victorian, Spanish Revival and Mid-Century Modern interiors), our versatility appeals to anyone who loves wood, fine craftsmanship, and harmonious design.
+While I’ve made a specialty of framing for the traditional Tucson home (Victorian, Spanish Revival and Mid-Century Modern interiors), my versatility appeals to anyone who loves wood, fine craftsmanship, and harmonious design.
 Read testimonials here…